Constipation in infants and children

-Constipation is most often defined as having a bowel movement less than 3 times per week.
-It usually is associated with hard stools or difficulty passing stools.
-You may have pain while passing stools or may be unable to have a bowel movement after straining or pushing for more than 10 minutes.
+Constipation in infants and children occurs when they have hard stools or have problems passing stools.
+A child may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.

 Irregularity of bowels; Lack of regular bowel movements

-Constipation is most often caused by:
+Constipation may be caused by:

-Other causes of constipation may include:
+Medical causes of constipation may include:

-Do NOT give laxatives or enemas to children without first asking your doctor.
+Do NOT give laxatives or enemas to children without first asking your provider.

 When to Contact a Medical Professional

-Call your child's pediatrician right away if:
+Call your child's provider right away if:

-Also call your child's pediatrician if:
+Also call your child's provider if:

 What to Expect at Your Office Visit

-Your doctor will perform a physical examination, which may include a rectal exam, and will ask questions such as:
+Your child's provider will perform a physical exam.
+This may include a rectal exam.

-The following tests may help diagnose the cause of constipation:
+The following tests may help find the cause of constipation:

-Review Date: 9/2/2012
+Review Date: 7/22/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.